mads-swaps/mads-swaps.github.io/index.md

 | File Management | Anytime directly through AWS console or GUI and CLI clients | Must be mounted by a compute service such as EC2 with remote file transfer service to make changes |
 | File System Access | Objects must be copied to local file system before use | Can be accessed directly once mounted |

-S3 provides a simplier interface for uploading model assets such as pre-trained classifiers, neural networks, and scalers since a compute resource isn't necessary.
-EFS, on the other hand, works more efficiently with the Lambda functions by not needing to copy assets everytime the function has a cold start.
+S3 provides a simple interface for uploading model assets such as pre-trained classifiers, neural networks, and scalers since a compute resource isn't necessary.
+EFS, on the other hand, works more efficiently with the Lambda functions by not needing to copy assets every time the function has a cold start.
 To combine the convenience of S3 and efficiency of EFS, a synchronizing task is used called Amazon DataSync to copy the S3 files to the EFS drive by manually triggering the event each time new assets are uploaded to S3.
-Although not configured as such, it is possible to set the task to automatically execute everytime objects in the S3 buckets were updated, making it a fully automated process.
+Although not configured as such, it is possible to set the task to automatically execute every time objects in the S3 buckets were updated, making it a fully automated process.

 ## Amazon Simple Queue Service

 When the `BinanceCrawlerFunction` Lambda processes a complete candlestick for a particular cryptocurrency pair, it enqueues that pair's simulation task on a queue in AWS's Simple Queue Service (SQS).
 This queue then triggers the `SwapSimulationFunction` Lambda with the pair ID as its parameter.
-SQS was chosen for how setup ease as well as its integration with Lambda functions.
+SQS was chosen for how easy it is to set up as well as its integration with Lambda functions.

 ## Detailed Flow Diagram